Reverse mortgage for long term care or insurance? Robert Powell, Special for USA TODAY.

-A reverse mortgage is a loan against the equity in your home that provides you cash advances, but requires no mandatory monthly re-payments during the life of the loan.
-If the interest is unpaid, it is allowed to accrue against the value of your home.
+A reverse mortgage is a loan against the equity in your home that provides you cash advances but requires no mandatory monthly re-payments during the life of the loan.
+If the interest is unpaid, it can accrue against the value of your home.
 If you do choose to pay any portion of the interest, it may be deductible against income, as would any mortgage interest.

 There are no income, asset or credit requirements.
 It is the easiest loan to qualify for.

-A reverse mortgage is similar to a conventional mortgage.
+A reverse mortgage is like a conventional mortgage.
 As an example:

 daily living expenses, home repairs and improvements, medical bills and prescription drugs, pay-off of existing debts education, travel, LTC and/or long-term care insurance financial and estate tax plans, gifts and trusts, to purchase life insurance